December 4, 2023

 Each disability category requires an appropriate and competent expert to qualify a student as having that specific disability; different disabilities may require different authorities.
 For example, a physician, ophthalmologist or optometrist may be required to confirm a student’s visual impairment; a neurologist, learning disability specialist or special educator may be the most competent professional to verify a student’s perceptual disability.
 Staff members of a college or university’s Disability Student Services may certify students in their school as having a qualifying disability for Bookshare purposes.
 At the college level, they may also act as the conduit to publishers, by providing the information needed to fulfill a textbook request.

 This blog is based on the presentation “Bookshare: A Conversation with President Betsy Beaumon,” co-sponsored by Smart Kids with LD and the Westport (CT) Public Library.
-Eve Kessler, Esq., a criminal appellate attorney with The Legal Aid Society, NYC, is co-founder of SPED*NET, Special Education Network of Wilton (CT) and a Contributing Editor of Smart Kids.
+Eve Kessler, Esq., a former criminal appellate attorney with The Legal Aid Society, NYC, is co-founder of SPED*NET, Special Education Network of Wilton (CT) and a Contributing Editor of Smart Kids.